Delta Pharmacy to build new store in Charleston; Publix looks to expand on Daniel Island

 The dining establishment has submitted plans to build a 9,450-square-foot building on U.S. Highway 17-A near Sangaree north of Ridge Church Road and Madra Rua Irish Pub.

-The applicant, Tupelo 2 LLC, is seeking a stormwater permit from state environmental regulators for the two-acre project.
+The applicant, Tupelo 2 LLC, is seeking a stormwater permit from state environmental regulators for the 2-acre project.

 Also, a Lowcountry food truck plans to roll into a brick-and-mortar location later this summer.